decentralizedintelligencenetwork/.github/profile/README.md

 ## Our Vision

-**Doctelligence** is an open-source peer-to-peer blockchain protocol network founded on the principles of web decentralization.
-It empowers users to maintain full control over their data and identity.
-Operating independently of any central authority, the network ensures that all processes and decisions are conducted entirely in a peer-to-peer manner.
+**Doctelligence** is an open-source, peer-to-peer blockchain protocol designed to decentralize AI training.
+It empowers users to retain control over their data and identity, operating independently of central authorities, all within a secure and transparent network.

 At the heart of **Doctelligence** are two entities created to derive value and support the network: